 The Neighbourhood Plan Survey of 2015 identified spots where improvements to street lighting are required to ensure highway safety.
 However, residents struck a balance, favouring reduced light pollution in keeping with the rural character of the village.

 Policy BNE7 - Parking and Access

-All new development should demonstrate that there is adequate provision for off-road parking.
+All new development should demonstrate that there is adequate provision for off-road parking and cycling parking in accordance with Part O of the Development Requirements Supplementary Planning Document dated July 2019.